Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Experiment

 Table~\ref{tab:freq_bins} summarizes the forecasting results after grouping segments by \emph{the number of sailing records} in 2021.
-The proposed model outperforms LSTM and iTransformer on most of the bins.
-For segment group with 75-150 records in 2021, it decreases MAE and MAPE by \textbf{0.37} h (\textbf{4.78\%} relatively) and \textbf{1.13} percentage points (\textbf{6.36\%} relatively).
-For segment group with 151-500 records, MAE reduces by \textbf{0.28} h (\textbf{4.75\%} relatively) and \textbf{0.93} percentage points (\textbf{4.99\%} relatively).
-For segment group with 501-1000 records, the proposed model achieves a reduction of \textbf{0.15} h in MAE (\textbf{2.94\%} relatively) and \textbf{0.85} percentage points in MAPE (\textbf{3.52\%} relatively).
-For the highest frequency segment group (1001-5000 sailing records in 2021), the proposed model maintains comparable MAE and MAPE with LSTM and iTransformer (\textbf{2.91} h in MAE and \textbf{23.78\%} in MAPE).
+The proposed model achieves the best RMSE in all frequency groups, and also attains the best or tied-best MAE in all groups.
+It further delivers the best MAPE in the three lower-frequency groups, while remaining competitive in the highest-frequency group.
+For segment group with 76--150 records in 2021, it decreases MAE and MAPE by \textbf{0.35} h (\textbf{4.53\%} relatively) and \textbf{1.13} percentage points (\textbf{6.36\%} relatively), also reducing RMSE by \textbf{0.24} h (\textbf{1.59\%} relatively).
+For segment group with 151--500 records, MAE is reduced by \textbf{0.28} h (\textbf{4.75\%} relatively), MAPE by \textbf{0.93} percentage points (\textbf{4.99\%} relatively) and RMSE by \textbf{0.25} h (\textbf{2.33\%} relatively).
+For segment group with 501--1000 records, the proposed model achieves the best MAE performance, with \textbf{0.85} percentage points reduction in MAPE (\textbf{3.52\%} relatively) and \textbf{0.02} h reduction in RMSE (\textbf{0.22\%} relatively).
+For the highest-frequency segment group (1001--5000 sailing records in 2021), the proposed model maintains comparable MAE and MAPE with the sequential baseline models and lowest RMSE (\textbf{2.91} h in MAE, \textbf{23.78\%} in MAPE, and \textbf{6.01} h in RMSE).
 Results for tree-based models lag markedly in every group.
-According to Figure~\ref{fig:segment} which shows medium-to-high frequency segments correspond to medium-to-short sailing distances, the conclusion from Table~\ref{tab:freq_bins} can be consistent with that from Table~\ref{tab:all_bins}.
-The proposed model performs competitively on medium frequency segments because the dense record enables the attention mechanism to capture temporal relationship.
-Besides, the outperformance on low frequency segments indicates that the learned pattern from other segments may be transferred to low frequency segments.
+According to Figure~\ref{fig:segment} which shows medium-to-high-frequency segments correspond to medium-to-short sailing distances, the conclusion derived from Table~\ref{tab:freq_bins} can be consistent with that from Table~\ref{tab:all_bins}.
+The proposed model performs competitively on medium-frequency segments because the dense record enables the attention mechanism to capture temporal relationship.
+Besides, the outperformance on low-frequency segments indicates that the learned patterns from other segments may be transferred to low-frequency segments.